-Amsterdam celebrates the 400th anniversary of the Canal District in 2013 making this a very special year for The Netherland’s capital.
-It’s a city of history, architecture, art and, of course, an infamous edgy side but what I enjoyed most were the pretty leaf-lined canals crisscrossed with curvy little bridges, edged with cobblestone streets and leaning gabled houses.
-I’m such a girl!
+Amsterdam’s Canal District celebrated its 400th birthday in 2013 making it a very special year for The Netherland’s capital.
+It’s a city of history, architecture, art and, of course, an infamous edgy side but what I enjoyed most were the Amsterdam canals; pretty leaf-lined waterways, criss-crossed with curvy little bridges, edged with cobblestone streets and leaning gabled houses.

 First some history.
 Dug in the 17th century, the Dutch ‘Golden Age’ the canal district is a half-cobweb of over 100 kilometres of intersecting waterways, interspersed by upwards of 90 islands and linked by around 1280 bridges.
 I had no idea there were so many canals – more in fact than Venice!